sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

 * Returns [TwiML](https://www.twilio.com/docs/voice/twiml) to provide instructions back to Twilio on what to do with the incoming call.
 The TwiML tells Twilio to do the following:
   * Stream the audio to a specified websocket URI (constructed in `TwilioInboundCallWebhookResource#buildWebsocketUri`)
   * Play a text to speech message informing the caller that 60 seconds of the call will be recorded and transcribed
-  * End the call after 60s have passed.
+  * End the call after 60 seconds have passed.
 * Constructs a URI to `"twilio/websocket/audio-stream"` websocket endpoint.
 We will create this in the next section.

 We can verify this endpoint works as expected by running the server locally and hitting it with `curl -X GET localhost:8080/twilio/webhooks/inbound-call`: